This article is part of a larger series on Sales Management.

 Background: Frank recently began his job as CFO after specializing as an investment analyst at another company for 15 years.

 Behaviors: When Frank isn’t in meetings with other department heads, he’s usually on the computer using the company’s resource planning system and conducting financial audits.
-He doesn’t really use social media, and has only started making professional contacts in the industry.
+He doesn’t really use social media and has only started making professional contacts in the industry.

 Objectives: Because Frank is new to his role, his top priority is to find ways to save the company money in order to fulfill the promises he made to the CEO and board of directors during the hiring process.

-Pain points: Frank hasn’t been a companywide decision-maker before and has limited experience in procuring products or services for an organization.
+Pain points: Frank hasn’t been a company-wide decision-maker before and has limited experience in procuring products or services for an organization.
 Despite that, he wants to quickly replace some of the company’s vendors with lower-cost solutions.

 Ways you can help: Because Frank is new and wants to save money almost immediately, offering low-cost products or services (or more value for the same money) while being quick, proactive, and informative is the best way to help him.

-Ideal lead generation tactic(s): Outbound lead generation in the form of cold calling via phone or email is the best lead generation strategy because Frank is often at his desk.
+Ideal lead generation and marketing tactic(s): Outbound lead generation in the form of cold calling via phone or email is the best lead generation and marketing strategy because Frank is often at his desk.
 The cold-calling script should include a value proposition that involves saving money, as should the subject lines of emails.
 Consider speaking with someone at the company prior to cold calling to find out which specific vendors the business is using to offer cost and value comparisons.

 Take into account the elaborate details of each persona.
 The more detailed the information, the better you can narrow in on sales and marketing strategies that align with the unique needs and priorities of the business or consumer buyer.

-Benefits of Using Customer Personas
+Benefits & Importance of Using Customer Personas

 Here are some of the benefits of using customer personas: